magarenzo/METAR-Bot/README.md

 # weather-report-automation

-Download, parse and write XML data to a spreadsheet
+Download, parse and write XML data to a CSV file

 ---

-<i>script.py</i> downloads the data and parses it to extract observation time and temperature in Celsius.
-After parsed, the temperature reading of each hour within a single day is added to a spreadsheet.
-System creates one spreadsheet for each day it is running.
-I created this script using [urllib2](https://docs.python.org/2/library/urllib2.html) and [OpenPyXL](https://openpyxl.readthedocs.io/en/default/).
+<i>script.py</i> downloads METAR data and parses it to extract observation time and temperature in Celsius.
+The parsed observation time and temperature readings are then added to a CSV file.
+I created this script using [Metar](https://packages.debian.org/wheezy/metar).

 I use [Crontab](http://crontab.org/) for scheduling daily automation. <i>crontab.txt</i> provides an example of how this automation can be set up.